Foundation Carmignac Modern Art Another Reason to Visit Porquerolles

 Fondation Carmignac Art Collection

 Édouard Carmignac’s success in the financial enabled his ability to collect original works of art from some of the most famous artists of the modern era.
-However, this personal collection which includes over twenty years of acquisitions is as a result of his delight in art (and artists) that pushes the boundaries, challenges traditional outlooks and invokes a sense of “Liberté” [freedom] – the foundation’s guiding principle.
+However, this personal collection, which includes over twenty years of acquisitions, is as a result of his delight in the art (and artists) that pushes the boundaries, challenges traditional outlooks and invokes a sense of “Liberté” [freedom] – the foundation’s guiding principle.

-This quote, from an interview by Fabrice Bousteau with founder Édouard Carmignac, appears to sum up his philosophy towards art and societal conventions.
+From an interview by Fabrice Bousteau with founder Édouard Carmignac, this quote appears to sum up his philosophy towards art and societal conventions.

 “In this day and age, linear thinking is not an effective approach.
 One must know how to both surf and challenge one’s own convictions at all times!”

 The Fondation Carmignac was first established in 2000 as a corporate foundation.
 There are now over 300 artists’ works in the collection.
-In addition, the Foundation provides an annual photojournalism award, valued at 50,000 Euros, to the successful applicant.
+The Foundation also provides an annual photojournalism award, valued at 50,000 Euros, to the successful applicant.

 Managed by Charles Carmignac, one of the founder’s sons, the beautiful Villa Carmignac and gardens on Porquerolles are now the backdrop for this collection.
 Construction restrictions on the island required architectural creativity, so the exhibition space was built underground.